Zvi Koretz: World War II

-Koretz would use this new freedom to guide the community once more, issuing halachic guidance on how they might celebrate Passover, in the April of 1942, despite the ongoing famine the community was facing.
+Koretz would use this new freedom to guide the community once more, issuing halachic guidance on how they might celebrate Passover, in April 1942, despite the ongoing famine the community was facing.

-On 11 December 1942 Koretz was named Judenrat president, replacing Saltiel, he was the only remaining Jewish community leader who spoke German beside the former President, and would negotiate with the SS officers Dieter Wisliceny and Alois Brunner over how the deportations of Jews were to be done.
+On 11 December 1942 Koretz was named Judenrat president, replacing Saltiel, he was the only remaining Jewish community leader who spoke German beside the former president, and would negotiate with the SS officers Dieter Wisliceny and Alois Brunner over how the deportations of Jews were to be done.
 He would also act against members of the Greek resistance, threatening to expose members who attempted to recruit young Jews.

 In the face of growing pressure from the Nazis, Koretz met with Prime Minister Rallis when the Greek official visited the city on 11 April 1943.
 Minister Rallis remained evasive on the issue of deportations despite the rabbi breaking down in tears before him and asking him to intervene on the Jewish citizens' behalf.
 Rallis would claim that the deportations were out of his control.

-In August of 1943, Koretz, the other members of the Judenrat, and the Jewish police were deported to Bergen-Belsen.
+In August 1943, Koretz, the other members of the Judenrat, and the Jewish police were deported to Bergen-Belsen.

-Koretz would be liberated from the Nazis by the Red Army when the Soviets captured a train that was stranded in Tröbitz while transporting Jews from Bergen-Belsen to Theresienstadt, this train would become known as The Lost Transport.
+Koretz would be liberated from the Nazis by the Red Army on 23 April 1945 when the Soviets captured a train that was stranded in Tröbitz while transporting Jews from Bergen-Belsen to Theresienstadt, this train would become known as The Lost Transport.
 He would die later, in June, from typhus, which he had contracted in the concentration camp, in Trebitz.
 He was buried in the Tröbitz cemetery alongside other victims of The Lost Transport.
 His remains were exhumed, taken to Israel and interred there in 2000.

-He was survived by his wife, Ghita Sarig Zweigel (1897-1988), son Arieh (1928-2016) and daughter Lilly (b.
+He was survived by his wife, Ghita Sarig Zweigel (1897–1988), son Arieh (1928–2016) and daughter Lilly (b.
 1939).